 Every effort will be made to align the delayed opening time with the start times of the majority of classes.

-Students will be advised to contact their instructors regarding the status of classes.
+Students shall be advised to contact their instructors regarding the status of classes.

 OR

 Instructors shall email their affected classes with instructions.
 Instructors will email students of affected classes as soon as possible after the delayed opening announcement.